ghajba/wp-editor/README.md

 @@@ (at symbol 3 times) Makes the surrounded text preformatted which will be presented as *&lt;pre&gt;* in WordPRess.

 ## Changes

+### Version 0.4

+ * added proxy to the configuration file to enable working from proxyied network

 ### Version 0.3.4